Razhow/AlexaFlashCardStudy/README.md

 The dice reconnizr is turned off by default if you want to enable it follow these steps:
-1. Set the diceReconizer variable to "true"
+1. Set the diceRecognizer variable to "true"
-2.
+2. Create a Google Cloud Account and create a project
+3. Download your Service Account Credentials file and save it to your directory
+4. Enter the file name as the parameter to the credentials variable in GoogleApi.py
+5. Create a google sheet file and enter the name as the parameter to the sheet variable.